-There’s a lot in motion as we drive toward the Fred Ex grand opening in fall 2022.
+There’s a lot in motion as we drive toward the Fred Ex grand opening in late 2022.
 We broke ground on extending the 95 Express Lanes 10 miles south in spring 2019.
 The extension will pick up where the 95 Express Lanes currently end, just past Route 610 in Stafford County, and extend to near Route 17.

 The lengthened 95 Express Lanes will connect with the 395 Express Lanes.
 This’ll create a connected corridor that’ll run for nearly 50 miles from Fredericksburg to the D.C. line.
 Talk about really being able to go the extra mile.Learn more

 It’s no fun when the 495 Express Lanes end.
 Mix zig-zagging cars with traffic backing up over the American Legion Bridge and you have a major bottleneck on 495.

 So we’ve put our heads together with Virginia to find a better way.
 Under our development agreement, we will work towards a plan to extend the 495 Express Lanes 2 miles north toward the American Legion Bridge and provide new connections to the Dulles Toll Road and George Washington Memorial Parkway.

 As environmental reviews keep moving ahead, click the learn more button below to head to VDOT's page for the latest updates.

 If you would like more information on the Procurement project, head to our page here on our website.

 Transurban hosted an RFQ Project Information Meeting on January 14, 2020, at 10:00 AM.
 The presentation and sign-in sheets are available here.Learn more